 - Review and recommendation by the Sabbatical Review Committee

-- Approval by Executive Vice Chancellor for Academic Affairs and Chancellor
+- Approval by the Executive Vice Chancellor for Academic Affairs and Chancellor

-The expectation is that no more than four awards will be made each year.
+The expectation is that no more than four awards will be made yearly.

 Criteria for Evaluation of Proposals

 The primary criteria for sabbatical awards are the probable value of the sabbatical leave experience in increasing the professional competence of the faculty member as well as its value to the academic programs in which the applicant participates and to the applicant's field of study.
 The applicant's professional record will also be considered.

 Faculty who are tenured associate professors or professors with six or more years of full-time faculty status at USC Aiken are eligible.
 Faculty who have received a sabbatical in the past must complete six years of further full-time service at USC Aiken before they are eligible for another award.

 - If an applicant receives a sabbatical leave that depends upon additional funding which fails to materialize, the individual will report the problem through the academic unit head to the Executive Vice Chancellor who will review the situation, including the applicant's alternate plan for addressing the objectives of the sabbatical, and will decide whether or not to permit the sabbatical.

 - If a faculty member declines a leave or if the university withdraws the leave due to financial or unit-level considerations, the faculty member docs not lose eligibility for further awards of sabbatical leaves and may re-apply, without prejudice, the next year.

 - If a faculty member declines an award for whatever reason, there is no guarantee of an award in the future.